Fixed-point index, the Incompatibility Theorem, and torus parametrization: Introduction

 Let $K$ and $\tilde K$ be closed Jordan domains.
 Let $\phi:\partial K \to \partial \tilde K$ be a homeomorphism of Jordan curves which is fixed-point-free and orientation-preserving.
 We call such a homeomorphism \emph{indexable}.
 Then $\{\phi(z) - z\}_{z\in \partial K}$ is a closed curve in the plane which misses the origin.
 It has a natural orientation induced by traversing $\partial K$ positively.
 Then we define the \emph{fixed-point index} of $\phi$, denoted $\eta(\phi)$, to be the winding number of $\{\phi(z) - z\}_{z\in \partial K}$ around the origin. \end{definition}

 Two examples are shown in Figures \ref{fig:ex disjoint then winding 0} and \ref{fig:ex neg winding forced}.
-We remark that the fixed-point index depends crucially on the choice of homeomorphism, and also on the way that the sets $K$ and $\tilde K$ sit on top of each other.
+We remark that the fixed-point index depends crucially on the choice of homeomorphism, and also on the way that the sets $K$ and $\tilde K$ are juxtaposed.
 It is a worthwhile exercise to construct an indexable homeomorphism $\partial K\to \partial \tilde K$, for $K$ and $\tilde K$ as in Figure \ref{fig:ex neg winding forced}, having fixed-point index unequal to $-1$.

 Fixed-point index has found applications for example in the theories of circle packing \cite{MR1207210}, Koebe uniformization \cite{MR1207210}, and Sierpinski carpets \cite{MR2900233}*{Section 12}.
 In all of these settings, it has been applied to prove powerful existence, rigidity, and uniformization statements.
-Most recently, the current author has used fixed-point index, including torus parametrization, to prove rigidity statements for collections of possibly-overlapping round disks, see \citelist{\cite{mishchenko-thesis} \cite{mishchenko-rigidity-2012}}.
+Most recently, the current author has used fixed-point index, including torus parametrization, to prove rigidity statements for collections of possibly-overlapping round disks, see \citelist{\cite{mishchenko-dissertation} \cite{mishchenko-rigidity-2012}}.

 The fixed-point index measures the following topological quantity: suppose that $K$ and $\tilde K$ are closed Jordan domains, and $\Phi : K \to \tilde K$ is a homeomorphism, having finitely many fixed points, which restricts to an indexable homeomorphism $\partial\Phi : \partial K \to \partial \tilde K$.
 There is a well-understood notion of the \emph{multiplicity} of a fixed point of $\Phi$.
 Then the fixed-point index $\eta(\partial\Phi)$ counts the number of fixed-points of $\Phi$, with multiplicity.
 For more discussion along these lines, see \cite{MR1207210}*{Section 2}.